immunant/c2rust/docs/building-ast-exporter.md

 CMake supports multiple build system targets.
 The tutorial uses `ninja` and locally I've been using XCode to build.

-The extractor uses *tinycbor* for CBOR serialization: <https://github.com/01org/tinycbor> I installed this into `/usr/local` to make it available locally.
+The exporter uses *tinycbor* for CBOR serialization: <https://github.com/01org/tinycbor> I installed this into `/usr/local` to make it available locally.

 Initial source checkout